-A: Kudos for caring enough about your son to manage his gaming activity.
-Sadly, predators are not easily deterred in their efforts to exploit vulnerabilities of the innocent, so you’re wise to exercise parental diligence.
+Answer: Kudos for caring enough about your son to manage his gaming activity.
+Sadly, predators are not easily deterred in their efforts to exploit the vulnerabilities of the innocent, so you’re wise to exercise parental diligence.
 The following are measures we’d recommend:

 - If you haven’t already done so, be sure that your game system is in a public area of your home where your son’s online interactions can be easily monitored.

 - Familiarise yourself with and use the parental controls of the gaming system.
 Not only can you set time limits, but you can restrict access to inappropriate games.

 - Check the game system settings to make sure any online methods of locating your son are turned off.

 - Teach your son why he must keep personal information private (no last names, addresses, phone numbers, age, school information, photos, etc.).

 - Set clear boundaries and explain why he should never visit chat rooms or engage strangers in online conversation.

 - Establish a rule that allows online gaming only with friends that you and your son both know, and instruct him to tell you if fellow players do anything unsafe or inappropriate.

 - Limit all gaming-related purchases to you and your spouse only.